Register Plain C# Type

 There are various ways to use Register.
 Let's take the following complex type as an example.

-Register as multiple InterfaceIt can resolve like this:
+Register as multiple Interface#

-Register all implemented interfaces automaticallyIt can resolve like this:
+Register all implemented interfaces automatically#

-Register all implemented interfaces and concrete typeIt can resolve like this:
+Register all implemented interfaces and concrete type#

-Register lifecycle marker interfacesnote
+Register lifecycle marker interfaces#

 This is similar to Register<GameController>(Lifetime.Singleton).AsImplementedInterfaces()